JofArnold/debugging-example/README.md

 # debugging-example

-Example codebase to support Tipalti internal training on debugging applications
+Example React app to support Tipalti internal training on debugging applications.

+Please note: this is intentionall not an example of good coding standards!